Superabelian logics: Introduction

+Let us now introduce the real-valued semantics of these two logics side-by-side, to see their close relationship.

+We say that a formula $\f$ is a tautology of any of these two logics, if the truth definition holds for all evaluations (we get to consequence relations later).
+The tautologies of \L ukasiewicz logic form a proper subset of the classical tautologies (for example, the evaluation $e(p) = 0.5$ shows that the classical tautology $p \lor (p \to \fa)$ is not a tautology of \L ukasiewicz logic).
+In contrast, Abelian logic is contraclassical because, for instance, the formula $((p\to q) \to q)\to p$ is a tautology (while in classical logic we can take the evaluation $e$ such that $e(p)=0$ and $e(q)=1$, which makes it false).
+Observe also that Abelian logic is consistent: for instance, the evaluation $e(p) = e(q) = 1$ shows that $q\to(p \to q)$ is not a tautology.

-Recently, a variation of \L ukasiewicz logics has been introduced in~\cite{Cintula-Grimau-Noguera-Smith:DegreesTo11}, with philosophical and linguistic motivations related to a finer analysis of reasoning with vagueness and graded predicates.
-The syntax of this logic is very similar to that of \L ukasiewicz logics, only that now one is not confined anymore to the interval $[0,1]$ and can use instead any real number.
-Hence, there is no need to truncate the definition of the connectives and thus we obtain the following simpler expressions:
+Recently, a variation of \L ukasiewicz logic, that we will call here \emph{\L ukasiewicz unbound logic}, has been introduced in~\cite{Cintula-Grimau-Noguera-Smith:DegreesTo11}, with philosophical and linguistic motivations related to a finer analysis of reasoning with vagueness and graded predicates.
+This logic shares the language with \L ukasiewicz logic and so we can again present their semantics side-by-side for comparison (note that the semantics of the unbound logic uses all real numbers as truth degrees and hence it allows us to avoid ``truncations'' in the definition of evaluations):

-We still have $e(\neg \f) = 1 - e(\f)$ and $e(\tr)=1$.
-The entailment relation is defined now as $\Gamma \vdash_{\Lu_\infty} \f$ iff fo each evaluation $e$, if $e(\p) \geq 1$ for each $\p \in \Gamma$, then also $e(\f) \geq 1$, and call the induced logic {\em \L ukasiewicz unbound logic} (as it is not bound to $[0,1]$ anymore), for which again there is a finitary companion $\Lu$.
-Both are non-classical (though not contraclassical) for the same reasons as in \L ukasiewicz logics.
-Observe that here the similarity with the semantics of Abelian logic is even more striking, in particular when we consider the Abelian totally ordered group of the reals $\R$, with the slight caveat of adding $1$ to the semantics of $\imp$, $\conj$, and $\tr$.

-The main goal of this paper is two clarify the exact relations between all these logics by presenting a semantic-centered approach that allows for a uniform algebraic study of a wide family of logics.
-We take \Ab\ as the basic (i.e.\ weakest) logic and hence, we picture the family as a collection of stronger systems which we call {\em superabelian logics}.
-To account for the fact that (unbounded) \L ukasiewicz logics have a richer language with the constant $\fa$, we also consider the expansion of \Ab\ with this constant, \pAb, and call it {\em pointed} Abelian logic.
-The semantics of \pAb\ is naturally given by {\em pointed} Abelian $\ell$-groups, that is, algebraic structures of the form $\alg{A}_a$, where one takes an Abelian $\ell$-group $\alg{A}$ and interprets $\fa$ in an element $a\in A$.
-In particular, the Abelian totally ordered group of the reals with $\fa$ interpreted as $-1$, $\R_{-1}$, is isomorphic to the semantics used to define the logics $\Lu_\infty$ and $\Lu$ (the isomorphism maps $x$ to $x+1$).
+The first starting point of this paper is the observation that \L ukasiewicz unbound logic can be seen as an expansion of Abelian logic (in the language expanded with $\fa$): indeed we only need to use the isomorphism $f(x) = x - 1$ to obtain a ``shifted'' version of the semantics of \L ukasiewicz unbound logic: